senimanjs/seniman/README.md

 Seniman synchronizes the latest UI server state with the browser using custom binary protocol over WebSocket and a thin ~3KB browser runtime, allowing fast-loading, low-latency user interfaces.

-Try the live demo at our docs site at https://senimanjs.org.
+Try the live demo at our docs site built completely with Seniman at https://senimanjs.org.

 ```js
 import { useState } from "seniman";